A Quantum-Inspired Algorithm for Graph Isomorphism: Boson Sampling and Graph Problems

 \section{Boson Sampling and Graph Problems}

 Boson sampling is a scheme in which $N$ single photons are injected into an $M$-port linear interferometer \cite{AABS}.
 The $M$-mode interferometer is characterized by an $M\times M$ unitary matrix, the elements $U_{i,j}$ of which correspond to the probability amplitude of a photon traveling from input port $i$ to output port $j$.
 The photons are collected by single-photon detectors at the output ports of the interferometer, where a pattern of mode occupancy \textbf{n} $=\{n_{1},n_{2},..,n_{M}\}$, in which $n_{i}$ is the number of photons detected in mode $i$, is recorded as a sample.
 Each output pattern has an associated probability, and the complete collection of the possible output patterns and their probabilities form the probability distribution of the sampler.
 The task of boson sampling is to draw a sample from the sampler's probability distribution, a process that's been proven hard to simulate exactly using a classical computer, under reasonable assumptions \cite{AABS}.
-Using the quantum method, one collects samples directly from the encoded distribution of the physical system in order to approximate the values of its elements.
-Classical simulation attempts to, within some error margin using a variety of approximation techniques, calculate the probability values of distribution elements.
-Neither method is able to explicitly calculate the true values of the probability distribution elements, as they only approximate the expensive matrix function that determines output probability.
+Using a physical sampling system, one can collect samples directly from the encoded distribution of the physical system in order to approximate the values of its elements.
+Classical simulation attempts to, within some error margin, approximate the probability values of distribution elements.
+This is done using a variety of techniques, focused around the evaluation of expensive matrix functions.
 The exact matrix function varies with the type of boson sampling being performed, our choice of which will be elaborated on in the following section.